mendess/SIRS/slides/presentation.md

 The client server communication is always done using a session key while the indirect child guardian communication is encrypted with a shared secret.

+This is to prevent the server from ever knowing the locations of the children.
 </div>

 ## Secure channels {data-background-image="./sirs_architecture.png" data-background-opacity=0.2}